Bomb cyclone to bring major winter storm to the Southeast. Northeast could see a glancing blow or a lot of snow

 Even in areas that miss out on snow, coastal impacts remain a serious concern along parts of the East Coast as the storm rapidly intensifies offshore.

 Strong winds, high surf and beach erosion are possible from the Southeast coast into parts of the Northeast, particularly if the storm strengthens quickly while tracking closer to shore.
-Coastal flooding will depend on the storm’s strength, timing and proximity to the coastline, but hazardous marine conditions are likely regardless of the exact track.
+Moderate to significant coastal flooding is possible, especially in northeast North Carolina, the Virginia Tidewater region and southeast New England.

 Any heavy snow and strong winds would compound impacts from last weekend’s deadly winter storm, as many communities are still working to restore power and dig out amid persistently cold conditions.